AkshayMalige/AHEAD_2025/vadd/part4.md

 ### Next Step

-Next, learn about using optimization techniques [here](https://docs.amd.com/r/en-US/Vitis-Tutorials-Getting-Started/Using-Optimization-Techniques) to study changes in the performance of your design.
+Next, learn about using optimization techniques [here](https://docs.amd.com/r/en-US/Vitis-Tutorials-Getting-Started/Using-Optimization-Techniques).
+Escpesially derivatives like PIPELINE, DATAFLOW, ARRAY_PARTITION and try to use them in your design to study changes in the performance.

 **Click here to [Create Application and System Project](./part5.md)**